Join our School: Click here

 Academy Admissions Contact Details

-Applications for places in Reception should be made on the home Local Authority’s Common Application Form.
-These are accessible on the LA’s website and should be submitted in accordance with the LA’s published deadlines for applications (normally early to mid-January before the academic year in which the child is eligible for entry).
+Applications for places in Reception should be made on London Borough of Bromley’s Common Application Form, this is now managed online.
+Key information on primary school admissions can be found on the Local Authority’s website and an application can be made online via THIS LINK.
+Forms should be submitted in accordance with the LA’s published deadlines for applications (normally early to mid-January before the academic year in which the child is eligible for entry).

 All In-Year applications for our academy, including any applications from out of borough residents, must be made to the Bromley Local Authority on their In-Year Application Form.